 Jewkes says that he continues to see a surge in the use of Alexa to make purchases, following the recent introduction of payments functionality in the UK.
-He also says that some newer Alexa devices, which have screens, can combine visual sales catalogues with voice commands that makes researching and buying products very easy.
+He also says that some newer Alexa devices, which have screens, can combine visual sales catalogues with voice commands that make researching and buying products very easy.

-Voice is also ideally suited to complement or replace text based ‘frequently-asked-questions’ or product tutorials.
+Voice is also ideally suited to complement or replace text-based ‘frequently-asked-questions’ or product tutorials.
 As an example, a UK accountancy practice, Paul Austen Associates, has launched a skill called ‘Tax Guru’, which answers common tax questions.

 Brian Westendorf, director of digital experience and mobile at AIM Consulting – a US technology consultancy offering Alexa skills strategy and development services – says that office productivity and personal assistant type tools dominate Alexa use in the US as well.

 But he does see customer-facing uses gaining a lot of interest.
 Physical shops are starting to explore installing smart speakers as an information service for customers.
 They can help to find the location of products in the shop and to provide information about a product.
 Brian says this is particularly useful where customers struggle to find time with busy employees.
 And Alexa can store a lot more information than any human employee.